svenkubiak/mangooio/mangooio-core/src/main/documentation/docs/documentation.md

 # Scheduling

-mangoo I/O uses the http://quartz-scheduler.org[Quartz Scheduler
-Framework] for creating and executing periodic tasks.
+mangoo I/O uses the [Quartz Scheduler Framework](http://quartz-scheduler.org) for creating and executing periodic tasks.
 The integration comes in two
 flavors: automatic scheduler start and manual scheduler start.
 Where the automatic scheduling is the default way of using the quartz scheduler.